Availity/sdk-js/packages/api-core/src/README.md

 ### Methods
 Each method can use an after function, (ex. `afterGet` with `get`).
 These are available to modify the response before it is resolved.
 Each method that has data available has a before function in order to modify data before the call is made.
 All methods accept a config object, which is merged into the resources config for that call only.

 #### create or post
-Makes `HTTP POST` request.
+Makes HTTP`POST` request.
 ```javascript
 create(data, config);
 // or
 post(data, config);
 ```

 #### postGet
-Makes `HTTP POST` using `X-HTTP-Method-Override = 'GET'`.
+Makes HTTP`POST` using `X-HTTP-Method-Override = `GET`.
 There server must support override methods for the request to succeed.

 ```javascript
 postGet(data, config);
 ```

 #### get
 Retrieves an entity by ID.
-Makes `HTTP GET` call with `/id` in url.
+Makes HTTP`GET` call with `/id` in url.
 ```javascript
 get(id, config);
 ```

 #### query
 The query function is designed to fetch collections and search the API.
-Makes `HTTP GET` request with query params.
+Makes HTTP`GET` request with query params.

 ```javascript
 query(config);
 ```

 #### update or put
-Update an entity with a PUT call.
+Update an entity with a `PUT` call.
 When an id is passed in, `/id` is added to the url.
 ```javascript
 update(id, data, config);
 // or wihthout id